anebz/cloud/Certifications/aws_machine_learning_specialty.md

 * Fraud detector: upload historical fraud data.
 It builds custom model from a template you choose.
 It accesses the risk based on if the account is new, guest checkout, "try before you buy" abuse, or online payments
 * Contact Lens for Connect: contact lenses made for customer support call centers.
 Ingests audio from recorded phone calls.
 Allows search on calls and chats
 * Kendra: Enterprise search for intranet with NLP.
 Combines data from filesystems, SharePoint, intranet, into one searchable repository
 * Augmented AI (A2I): human review of ML *predictions*.
-Builds workflows for reviewing low-confidence predictions by leveraging the Mechanical Turk workforce
+Builds workflows for reviewing low-confidence predictions by leveraging the Mechanical Turk workforce.
+MTurk uses humans so it is slow

 * DeepLens: research tool, DL-enabled video camera.
 Not suitable for commercial uses or surveillance camera. not designed to be mounted on walls, ceilings, posts
 * Panorama: CV at the edge, at IP cameras. low latency than sending predictions to the cloud